Cracking the Chocolate Code: Your Go-To Guide for Sweet Success

 Featured image

-Chocolate chips and cocoa powder aren’t often what you’d think of as pantry staples, but when Valentine’s Day, a potluck, or simply a sweet craving come along, they’re certainly good to have around.
-Unfortunately, chocolate can be confusing.
+Chocolate chips and cocoa powder might not top your pantry staples list, but when Valentine’s Day, a potluck, or simply a sweet craving come along, you’ll be glad you have them on hand.
+But let’s face it: chocolate can be tricky.
 With so many different varieties it can be difficult to know what kind to buy or use.
-We hope our quick chocolate guide will save you time in the baking aisle, and hopefully prevent you from making a sad batch of chocolate chip cookies (it can happen to anyone).
+Our chocolate guide will save you time in the baking aisle and hopefully prevent you from making a disappointing batch of chocolate chip cookies (It can happen to anyone!).

 Cocoa Powder

-Cocoa powder is an ingredient we use in many of our naughty but nice desserts for its deep, rich chocolate taste.
-There are two types of cocoa powder commonly used in baking, “Dutch Processed” and “Natural.”
-Dutch Processed is cocoa that has been treated to make it less acidic.
+Cocoa powder is an ingredient we use in many of our decadent desserts for its deep, rich chocolate taste.
+There are two types of cocoa powder commonly used in baking, “Dutch processed” and “natural.”
+Dutch processed is cocoa powder that has been treated to make it less acidic.
 It is dark in color with a deep chocolate taste.
-Natural cocoa is made from cocoa beans that have simply been roasted and ground, keeping the beans’ natural acidity.
-It is lighter in color than Dutch Processed and has a brighter chocolate taste.
+Natural cocoa powder is made from cocoa beans that have simply been roasted and ground, keeping the beans’ natural acidity.
+It is lighter in color than Dutch processed and has a brighter chocolate taste.

-As a rule of thumb, for recipes that call for baking soda use “Natural” cocoa, and recipes that call for baking powder use “Dutch Processed.”
+As a rule of thumb, for recipes that call for baking soda, use “natural” cocoa, and for recipes that call for baking powder, use “Dutch Processed.”
 This way the acidity of the cocoa is kept balanced.
-If both baking powder and baking soda are used in a recipe it is usually okay to use the two powders interchangeably, but because of the differences in acidity, it’s usually in your best interest to stick with what the recipe calls for.
+If both baking powder and baking soda are used in a recipe, it is usually okay to use the two powders interchangeably, but because of the differences in acidity, it is usually in your best interest to stick with what the recipe calls for.

 Never use powdered drinking chocolate for baking.
 It’s formulated to be mixed with liquid and contains a lot of sugar and dried milk solids.